Table of contents

 And if these don’t meet your business needs, you can even use Hiver’s Custom Reports to build your own unique reports from scratch.

-Let’s take the example of Arrive Logistics, a technology-powered freight brokerage company headquartered in Austin, Texas.
-The Arrive Logistics team uses email extensively for communicating with its customers and partner carriers.
-For them, managing email requests quickly is a crucial step in fulfilling the promise of superior customer support.
+Let’s take the example of Vacasa, an international vacation rental management company based in Portland, Oregon.
+The team at Vacasa uses email extensively for communicating with its customers.
+For them, efficiently managing email requests is a crucial step in fulfilling the promise of superior customer support.

 Customer Satisfaction (CSAT) is a basic measurement of a customer’s satisfaction with a brand’s product or services.
 CSAT surveys give happy customers a chance to share the reason for their happiness and unhappy customers a convenient channel to voice their issues.